Admission Overview for On-Campus Programs

 Three Year Program-

 Enrollment for the three-year program begins in the fall semester only.
 Students throughout the program attend classes year-round.
-Classes are held one evening per week and occasional Saturdays.
+Classes are held two evenings per week and occasional Saturdays.
 Students complete 60-63 graduate credits, including 16 hours per week of field placement starting in fall of the first year through the second academic year.
 Most placements are Monday – Friday during regular business hours.

 Sample Class Schedules